Organic Chemistry Portal

 X. Huang, W.-J. Fu, Synthesis, 2006, 1016-1017.

-Highly regioselective nuclear bromination of activated aromatic and heteroaromatic compounds has been accomplished using N-bromosuccinimide in tetrabutylammonium bromide.
-Predominant para-selective monobromination of activated aromatics such as phenols and anilines, rate acceleration of bromination for moderately activated and less reactive substrates on addition of acidic montmorillonite K-10 clay, with or without microwave assistance, are the notable features of this protocol.
+A highly regioselective bromination of activated aromatic compounds has been accomplished using N-bromosuccinimide in tetrabutylammonium bromide.
+Predominant para-selective monobromination of activated aromatics, rate acceleration for less reactive substrates on addition of acidic montmorillonite K-10 clay, with or without microwave assistance, are the notable features of this protocol.

 N. C. Ganguly, P. De.
 S. Dutta, Synthesis, 2005, 1103-1108.